luvingiane/steam_exFATsymlinker/README.md

 - The external Steam library must be added inside Steam settings → Storage.
 Otherwise Steam won’t know about it and the symlinks won’t be valid.
 - On a dual-boot setup, disable automatic updates of the shared games on the secondary OS.
 - Steam on Windows won’t see the updated .acf files from Linux for obvious reasons.
-- To avoid conflicts, set on your secondary system to “Only update games on launch”. in my case, Windows use is only for linux broken games, such as Apex Legends, Rainbow Six or Battlefield 6.
+- To avoid conflicts, set on your secondary system to “Only update games on launch”.

 ## Acknowledgments
 Made with a lot of trial, error, symlinks… and the help of an AI assistant (ChatGPT, sorry guys.).